GWSoftwareTools/VertexCover/README.md

 You can visualize this rule this way: As v1 and v2 are connected, at least one of the has to be included in the vertex cover to cover the edge between them.
 Because v2 also covers every edge v1 covers, maybe even more, it is in every case worth it to take it over v1.
 If v1 and v2 have the same set of neighbours, this rule can be applied in both direction with no difference.
 Example:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeBigNeighbour.png" width="100%" alt="removeBigNeighbour">

 * ### removeHighDeg:

-An implementation of the high-degree rule which removes vertices with more neighbours than the value of K.
+An implementation of the high-degree rule which removes vertices with more neighbours than the value of `k`.

 ---